chuchunf/leetcode-scala-3/README.md

 ### Code

-- try to be compact and readable at the same time
+- Try to be compact and readable at the same time
-- try Scala 3 syntax and features but with less Scala specific libraries
+- Try Scala 3 syntax and features but with less Scala specific libraries

 ### Solutions
+- Solutions are organized into topics, following the same list as LeetCode
+- Topics are further divided into category based on use cases
+- Solutions in each Topic/Category are ordered by difficulty level
+- Solutions required explanation and attention are bold

 <table>
     <tbody>
         <tr>